LittleLittleCloud/Agent-ChatRoom/README.md

 ![list-templates](assets/list-templates.png)
 ### Step 2 - Create configuration from the selected template.

-Instead of writing configuration from scratch, an easier route is to create a chatroom configuration from the selected template using the `create` command, which will not only create a configuration file but also generate a json schema file for this configuration to provide intellisense in your editor.

 ```bash
 # Create
 chatroom create -t chatroom_openai -o chatroom_openai.json